 How the Environment Affects Mental Health

-Research has shown that being in a natural place tends to have a more positive impact on a person’s emotions.
+Research has shown that being in a natural healing place tends to have a more positive impact on a person’s emotions.
 One particular study had participants take a test designed to induce mental fatigue and then had them walk through a nature reserve, an urban environment or sit quietly reading or listening to music.
 Those who walked through nature had significantly lower levels of anger and more positive emotions than the ones who had different activities.

 Walking through nature has been shown to reduce depression in 71 percent of study participants compared with other environments like shopping centers.
 Nature impacts all of our senses in a way that can dramatically reduce stress and promote a feeling of calm.
 People who hear natural sounds like water or birds or smell fresh air and plants tend to feel less depressed.